Kelly Yang: Biography

 Kelly Yang was born in Hong Kong and emigrated to the United States with her family when she was young.
 She skipped several grades and attended University of California, Berkeley at the age of 13 and graduated with a bachelor's degree in political science.
 She then went on to Harvard Law School and graduated at the age of 20.
 Despite graduating with a Juris Doctor degree, she decided not to practice law.

 Yang served as an editorial columnist for the South China Morning Post in Hong Kong from 2010 to 2018 and also founded an after-school writing program for children called The Kelly Yang Project.

-Yang's first book, Front Desk, published in 2018, is for children and is based on her experience helping her parents manage hotels while growing up.
-It was followed by three sequels, Three Keys in 2020, Room to Dream in 2021 and Key Player in 2022.
+Yang's first book, Front Desk, published in 2018, is for children and is based on her experience helping her parents manage motels while growing up.
+It was followed by five (soon to be six) sequels, Three Keys in 2020, Room to Dream in 2021, Key Player in 2022, and Top Story in 2023.
 Her young adult book Parachutes is about sexual misconduct at an elite private school, and based on her own experiences at Harvard Law School.

 Personal life

-Yang has three children.
+Yang has three children: Tilden, Nina, and Elliot.
 She spends her time between San Francisco and Hong Kong.
+She now lives in Los Angeles with her family.